 Representing Scotland Yard, we have the recurring character of Inspector Miller.
 Poirot has worked with Miller before and, in ‘The Lost Mine’, he memorably described him as ‘a man altogether different from our friend Japp, conceited, ill-mannered and quite insufferable’.
 Here, Poirot manages to muddle along with the anti-Japp, but there’s still no love lost between the two men:

-‘At first sight Miss Lemon seemed to be composed entirely of angles – thus satisfying Poirot’s demand for symmetry.’
+‘At first sight Miss Lemon seemed to be composed entirely of angles – thus satisfying Poirot’s demand for symmetry.’and:

 He sighed and looked at Miss Lemon.’